-*Disclaimer: This post is not a legal document.
-The main goal is to explain as simply as possible how to give equity to employees in Switzerland.
-It can be used as a great basis to have a conversation with your lawyer.
+*Disclaimer: This post is not a legal document and is not legal advice.
+The main goal is to explain as simply as possible how to give equity to employees in Switzerland.*

 It seems like a counterintuitive fact when a company is small, but believe it or not: equity is the most precious asset a startup has.
 If explained and used well, it can play a key role in motivating your employees to stay on board for the long run.

 In Switzerland, there are two main ways to set up an employee participation plan: stock options and phantom stock options 👻 (aka virtual stock options).
-There's actually a third way, which is to give out stocks or restricted stock units (i.e. vested stock) but it's rare because it's a higher administrative overhead (a topic for another blog post).
+There's actually a third way, which is to give out stocks or restricted stock units (i.e. vested stock) but for now RSUs are rare because of the higher administrative overhead.
 For now, let's focus on the two main approaches.
 Two factors are important to consider before choosing: tax and administrative overhead.

 A stock option is a right for the employee to buy a stock at an agreed price (strike price) at a future date (exercise date).